krayzedpinoy/krayzedpinoy/README.md

 ### Hi there 👋

+I am self-taught and always learning.
+So this will change often.

+As of this very moment I am working on my public keybase website for others to go to in regards to their security of things.
+I'm not a professional, but I'm seeking to close the digital divide amongst my peers.

+UNFINISHED
 <!--
 **krayzedpinoy/krayzedpinoy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.